digipolisantwerp/demo-oauth2-consumer_app_nodejs/README.md

 * Run `docker-compose -f docker-compose.dev.yml up --build`

 ### Run application using node
-* Update config/services.config.js with your client ID and client secret for AProfiel and MProfiel
+* Update config/services.config.js with your client ID, client secret and redirect URI for AProfiel and MProfiel
-* npm install && node app.js
+* Run `npm install && node app.js`

 ### Authenticate
 Then browse to http://localhost:3000/ to start the authentication flow.